-- She also warns Kagome to leave the village or she would eventually take her life.
+- In the anime, she also warns Kagome to leave the village or she would eventually take her life.

 - Badass: Her spiritual powers were equivalent to those of Kikyō's and she was often complimented for it.

-- Barrier Warrior: Strong enough to force Naraku to flee, even as a child.
+- Barrier Warrior: In the anime, strong enough to force Naraku to flee, even as a child.